Research Data Protection Guidelines

 • Data Use Agreements

 Researchers that obtain data from external sources may be required to comply with data use agreements (DUA) generated by the data owner(s).
 As the recipient of the data, the Researcher is the primarily responsible and liable for that data and is required to inform the appropriate University party of any obligations outlined in the DUA.
-Research Agreements
+Research Data Management

 • Familiarity with University Policies and Guidelines